-NextEra Energy, Inc (NEE) is a leading utilities - regulated electric business with stocks listed in the US.
-It opened the day at US$78.2 after a previous close of US$77.97.
+Nextera Energy Inc (NEE) is a leading utilities - regulated electric business with stocks listed in the US.
+It opened the day at US$59.57 after a previous close of US$59.85.
 During the day the price has varied from a low of USD59.1 to a high of USD59.95.
 The latest price was USD59.7 (25 minute delay).
-NextEra Energy is listed on the NYSE.
+Nextera Energy is listed on the NYSE.
 All prices are listed in US Dollars.

-- Search for NextEra Energy.
+- Search for Nextera Energy.
 Find the share by name or ticker symbol: NEE.
-Research its history to confirm it's a solid investment against your financial goals.
+Research its history to confirm it's a solid investment that matches your financial goals.

 - Purchase now or later.
-Buy today with a market order or use a limit order to delay your purchase until NextEra Energy reaches your desired price.
-To spread out your risk, look into dollar-cost averaging, which smooths out buying at consistent intervals and amounts.
+Buy today with a market order or use a limit order to delay your purchase until Nextera Energy reaches your desired price.
+To spread out your risk, look into dollar-cost averaging, which smooths out buying using consistent intervals and amounts.

 - Decide on how many to buy.
-Weigh your budget against a diversified portfolio that can minimise risk through the market's ups and downs.
-You may be able to buy a fractional share of NextEra Energy, depending on your broker.
+At last close price of US$59.85, weigh your budget against a diversified portfolio that can minimise risk through the market's ups and downs.
+You may be able to buy a fractional share of Nextera Energy, depending on your broker.

 - Check in on your investment.
-Congratulations, you own a part of NextEra Energy.
+Congratulations, you own a part of Nextera Energy.
 Optimise your portfolio by tracking how your stock — and even the business — performs with an eye on the long term.
-You may be eligible for dividends and shareholder voting rights on directors and management that can affect your stock.
+You may be eligible for dividends and shareholder voting rights.

 What's in this guide?